-Find the request unit charge for operations executed in Azure Cosmos DB for Apache Cassandra
+Find the request unit charge for operations executed in Azure Cosmos DB for Gremlin

 Azure Cosmos DB supports many APIs, such as SQL, MongoDB, Cassandra, Gremlin, and Table.
 Each API has its own set of database operations.
 These operations range from simple point reads and writes to complex queries.
 Each database operation consumes system resources based on the complexity of the operation.

-This article presents the different ways you can find the request unit (RU) consumption for any operation executed against a container in Azure Cosmos DB for Apache Cassandra.
-If you are using a different API, see API for MongoDB, API for NoSQL, API for Gremlin, and API for Table articles to find the RU/s charge.
+This article presents the different ways you can find the request unit (RU) consumption for any operation executed against a container in Azure Cosmos DB for Gremlin.
+If you are using a different API, see API for MongoDB, Cassandra API, SQL API, and Table API articles to find the RU/s charge.

-When you use the .NET SDK, you can retrieve the incoming payload under the
+When you use the Gremlin.NET SDK, status attributes are available under the

-For more information, see Quickstart: Build a Cassandra app by using the .NET SDK and Azure Cosmos DB.
+For more information, see Quickstart: Build a .NET Framework or Core application by using an Azure Cosmos DB for Gremlin account.